elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 The index path stretches from the user REST command through shard routing down to each individual shard's translog and storage engine.
 Reindexing is effectively reading from a source index and writing to a destination index (perhaps on different nodes).
 The coordination side includes cluster coordination, shard allocation, cluster autoscaling stats, task management, and cross cluster replication.
-Less obviously coordination systems include networking, the discovery plugin system, the snapshot/restore logic, and shard recovery.
+Less obvious coordination systems include networking, the discovery plugin system, the snapshot/restore logic, and shard recovery.

 A guide to the general Elasticsearch components can be found [here](https://github.com/elastic/elasticsearch/blob/main/docs/internal/GeneralArchitectureGuide.md).